 If you have a complex return that involves gray areas and debatable judgment calls that are based on extensive tax experience, using an online software program will most likely cost you more in taxes by way of missed deductions and lost strategic tax planning opportunities.
 Therefore, it’s important for you to find a “qualified” tax professional to help prepare your tax return.
 Unqualified tax preparers may fail to notice legitimate deductions, credits, lost tax planning opportunities and may also make mistakes that cause you to incur additional taxes, penalties, and interest.

-The important point here, is most if not all of these people then stopped their search at that point.
+The important point here, is most of these people then stopped their search.
 They were done.
 They had their tax preparer.
-Stopping your search at this point is a mistake.
-First check the background and qualifications of the tax preparer before hiring him.
-Research his background just as I hope you would a Doctor.
+Stopping your search at this point is a huge mistake.
+You should always check the background and qualifications of the tax preparer before hiring him.
+Research his or her background just as I hope you would a Doctor.
 Then interview him or her, either over the telephone or at their office.
 Before you hire a person to prepare your taxes, be certain that they have the skills you are searching for and can provide the tax services you require at a price you can afford.

 The bottom line is do your research before hiring any tax professional.
 Don’t trust your financial future to someone who isn’t the best candidate for the job.
 Do your homework.
 Finding a qualified tax professional will likely translate into significant additional cash for your family and/or your business.
 So how do you select a tax professional?